cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 Then apply it: `kubectl apply -f atlas-schema.yaml`.

-You should soon be able to see the Schema has been applied:
+In a few seconds, you should be able to see the Schema has been reconciled:

 ``` console
 > kubectl get atlasschemas.db.atlasgo.io